earlution/vwmp/KB/README.md

 ## Next Steps for Spin-Off

-1. Review all documentation for any Confidentia-specific references
+1. Review all documentation for any project-specific references
 2. Update file paths and internal references for standalone project
 3. Remove `E01-` prefix from architecture documents
 4. Create README.md for GitHub repository